-I was just pulling a big pot of freshly boiled pasta from the stove, carrying it to the sink with pot holders, to drain.
-I tossed the oven mitt backward, over my shoulder as one might toss salt for good luck, or a bouquet of flowers at a wedding, and got to work giving myself second degree burns with steam over the hot colander.
-Burns and open facial pores, I say.
+It all started as I was pulling a big pot of boiled pasta off of the stove, carrying it to the sink with pot holders to drain.
+I tossed the oven mitt backward, over my shoulder as one might toss salt for good luck, or a bouquet of flowers at a wedding, and got to work giving myself some solid second-degree steam burns over the hot colander.

-As I’m lifting the colander, draining every last drippety drop of water from those slippery noodles, I smelled smoke.
-I turned to the stove, saw the pot holder face down on the electric burner, puffing away with grey, billowy haze.
-I dropped the pasta, immediately picked up the smoking holder, saw three rose-red embers juuuuust flirting with flaming, and screeched to Daniel (seated calmly on the couch),
+As I’m lifting the colander, draining every last drop of water from those slippery noodles, I smell smoke.
+I turned to the stove, saw the pot holder face down on the electric burner, puffing away in a grey, billowy haze.
+I dropped the pasta, immediately picked up the smoking holder, saw three rose-red embers juuuuust flirting with flaming, and screeched, “DANIEL OPEN THE WINDOW!!”

-At this point, I’m midway through our apartment, running toward the window with a green, smoking oven mitt, wondering why Daniel hasn’t yet thrown open even one of our nine foot tall windows.
-Not the time to be knee deep in Xbox games, you know?
+At this point, I’m midway through our apartment, running toward the window with a green, smoking oven mitt, wondering why Daniel hasn’t yet thrown open even one of our nine-foot-tall windows.
+Not exactly the time to be knee deep in Xbox games, you know?

-Alarmed, Daniel says sternly, “No, Andrea, put it in the sink!”
+Alarmed, Daniel says, “No, Andie, throw it in the sink!”

 “Wha-?
 It’s going to go on fire!!!”
 (I’m eloquent like that.)

-Still holding the smoldering pot holder, I double back to the kitchen, toss it into a sudsy bowl I’d been “soaking” (code for waiting for Daniel to wash it), and flip on the faucet.
+Still holding the smoldering pot holder, I double back to the kitchen, toss it into a sudsy bowl I’d been “soaking” (waiting for Daniel to wash), and flip on the faucet.
 I watch as it smokes more, but settles, and eventually sinks in the soapy bowl.

 And then it hits me.

 What exactly did I think would happen to those flickering flames once they were out the window?
 Would the air extinguish them, would blowing on them with all my might, have helped?
-Better yet, would anything have been better had the fire occurred OUTSIDE on the narrow patio of my five storied apartment?
+Better yet, would anything have been better had the fire occurred OUTSIDE on the narrow patio of my five story apartment building?

 And just as I realized my own error, gave myself a stern mental talking to, breathed for the first time in nearly 4 minutes, and forgave myself for such immense stupidity, Daniel approached to reiterate it.

-Daniel: “Monkey, you really, really, I mean really, worry me that you thought throwing the smoking pot holder out the window would have been your solution to a fire crisis.”
+Daniel: “Monkey, you really, really, and I mean really, worry me that you thought throwing a smoking pot holder out the window would have been your solution to a fire crisis.”

 Me: I know, I’m so sorry.
 I don’t know what I was thinking.
-[For journalistic integrity, Daniel has insisted that I add that I did not, in fact, say this.
-He would also like me to mention that I instead cried and told him to make dinner for himself….And me.]
+[For journalistic integrity, Daniel has insisted that I add that I did not, in fact, say this.]

-Moral of the story: We [read: I] will not be using the stove top for quite some time.
+Moral of the story: We [read: I] will not be using the stove for a little while.

 Don't just make plain ol' tuna salad with your canned tuna, make ultra-flavorful tuna burgers!